-The people, issues, and events of Northfield, MN
+The people, scenes & events around Northfield, MN

 It’s easy for me to say since I’m not personally impacted by the shutdown.